VavoulidisMiltiadisZacharias/Chess/README.md

 <br/>

 ### **Setup:**
-*This section will be filled sith useful info soon*.
+*This section will be filled with useful info soon*.
 <br/>
 <br/>